Scroll to content

 Have you tried the Mundy Reading Challenge yet?
 Ask in the school Library for more information.

-We will be choosing a NEW class reading book for this term - so please give your book suggestions to Mrs Eyre.
+We will be choosing a NEW class reading book for this term - so please give your book suggestions to Mr Betts

 If you would like to know more about how to help your child at home, please use the links below to take you to helpful pages on our website:)